A while ago I did an “Ask Me Anything” on Reddit about Global Goose, long term travel and my unconventional digital nomad lifestyle.

 When I make this point, a lot of people say, “Do you really think that young, immature 18 year old you would have been able to be successful without a degree?
 Maybe you would have just partied and messed around and accomplished nothing?”

 In my university classes I saw quite a few students who didn’t show up to class, half-assed the assignments and barely put in any effort.
 They were not motivated to learn and being in a formal university setting didn’t change that.
+I’ve also seen people who have worked their asses off and achieved amazing things, without ever setting foot in a higher education classroom.

 My point is that young me could have been just as prepared for success (or possibly even more) had I done something different with those four years.
 I could have worked as an apprentice to a successful artist and learned lots of skills from them, or perhaps worked as a salesperson in an art gallery and gathered insider knowledge about how the world of art marketing worked.